Dezmy/CS170_Intro_To_Computer_Science_I/README.md

-A repository showcasing my progress during the course Introduction To Computer Science I.
+A repository showcasing my progress during the course Introduction To Computer Science I. <br>
 Focused on the Java programming language and Unix operating system.
 EMastered computing concepts, programming principles, algorithm development and basic data structures.
 All projects are my own work.